 Using a stair template

-(EDIT: you can see examples of stair models here.
+You can see examples of stair models here.
 They are available for download within StairDesigner’s Quick Design Libraries.
 Each example contains the StairDesigner file.
 The rest of this article references an old version of StairDesigner.)

 If the stair fits your needs you can just take the plans and start building, but it’s more likely that you will have to adjust the stair dimensions to your specific project.
 With StairDesigner adjusting a model stair to fit any size is very fast and easy.